retro16/acsi2stm/doc/protocols.md

 GemDrive PIO driver is loaded by `GEMDRPIO.PRG`.
 To avoid confusion, PIO mode is initialized by command 0x10 instead of command 0x11, the effect is the same.

+GenDrive PIO adds a special 0x0f command for firmware updates:

+* 0x0f 0x00 'P' 'I' 'O' '?': Returns 0x00 if the device supports PIO firmware
+  update protocol
+* 0x0f 0x00 'F' 'W' [2x bytes]: Upload a firmware with the size given by the 2 bytes.
+The ACSI2STM unit sends a 0x00 status byte, then reads firmware data bytes one by one using the standard command byte protocol